team-42/repairenge/README.md

 * PhilippEins
 * SharkofMetal

+### Libraries

+This game was developed with the [pyglet library](https://github.com/pyglet/pyglet).
+We very much appreciate their approach for providing a simple to use cross-platform windowing and multimedia library for Python.

 ### Third-party contributions

 The enemy ship bodies as well as several components have been taken from